 29. Get your own multi-use blender.

 “I own a Vitamix but use my NutriBullet every single day,” says Melissa Groves, RDN, nutrition blogger at AvocadoGroveNutrition.com.
 “It handles smoothies, even greens ones, beautifully and cleans up quickly!
 I also use it for quick dressings and sauces like peanut sauce and homemade mayo.”

 Try it: NutriBullet Pro

 “I finally caved and bought a multi-use cooker, aka Instant Pot,” says Jessica Cording, RD, owner of Jessica Cording Nutrition.
 “It can slow cook, pressure cook, sauté, and steam.”
-It can also make rice, risotto, and yogurt!
+The Instant Pot can also make rice, risotto, and yogurt (see many more recipes ideas here)!
 “I’ve been having a great time playing around with my new kitchen toy, and already it’s become a valuable tool that doesn’t take up a ton of space—key for New York City apartment living.”
 Kelli Shallal, RD, author of Make Ahead High Protein Breakfast Recipes and healthy living blogger at HungryHobby.net adds, "I'm pretty obsessed with my Instant Pot for food prep."

 Try it: Instant Pot 7-in-1 Multi Use